 Pupils identified as having SEND are, as far as is practical, fully integrated into mainstream classes.
 Every effort is made to ensure that they have full access to the National Curriculum /EYFS Curriculum at their level and are integrated into all aspects of the academy.
 The SEN Code of Practice 2014 makes it clear that all teachers are teachers of pupils with special educational needs.
+This includes regular reviews of provision to ensure that disabled children are not treated less favourably than others.

-Special educational needs and disability code of practice: 0 to 25 years Statutory guidance for organisations who work with and support children and young people with special educational needs and d) How will the curriculum and learning be matched to my child/young person's needs?
+d) How will the curriculum and learning be matched to my child/young person's needs?